Jakarta Server Faces (JSF) Summary¶

 - CDI: Provides dependency injection functionality, allowing automatic management of dependencies between beans.

-: Annotation for CDI-managed beans, allowing them to be accessed in JSF pages using Expression Language (EL).@Inject
+@Named: Annotation for CDI-managed beans, allowing them to be accessed in JSF pages using Expression Language (EL).@Inject: Used for dependency injection, injecting one bean into another.

 6. State Management¶